 The Himalayan is a cat worthy of a Queen!
 This is a very gentle, affectionate and devoted cat.
 They typically choose one favorite hooman with whom they bond the most and whose love they don’t share very happily.
 But, in return, they will remain the most faithful and loving companions you could ever dream of.
 The Himalayan is as easy going and quiet as the Persian, but it has retained some of the spiky energy of its Siamese relatives.
 These kitties are typically feistier than Persians, and they will require a bit more physical activity.
 They are also very intelligent, patient and trainable.

 If well taken care of, the Himalayan cat can easily live a long, healthy and happy life.
 However, being very close relatives of the Persians, they can be susceptible to similar health concerns.
 Himalayan cats are at a higher risk of polycystic kidney disease (PKD) and progressive retinal atrophy.
 They are also associated with a higher incidence of various ocular problems.

 Woah!
 You’re a celebrity!

-Royalty and glamour are bound to get you in the public eye.
-And the Himalayans are no strangers to all the glitz, fame and cameras!
+Royalty and glamour will naturally get you in the public eye.
+So, the Himalayans are no strangers to all the glitz, fame and cameras!
 These gorgeous cats have made many memorable appearances in popular culture, of which we picked and chose our five favorites:

-5. Monkey and Stewie.
-Monkey and Stewie are Jeff Lewis’s two Himalayan cats who were often featured in his reality TV Show “Flipping out“.
+5. Monkey and Stewie are Jeff Lewis’s two Himalayan cats who often starred in his reality TV Show “Flipping out“.